theRTB/GT7ShiftTone/README.md

 - Target: The derived shift RPM value.
 This requires a power curve and the ratio of the current gear and the next gear to be determined (green background)
 - Rel.
 Ratio: The relative ratio of the gear ratios between two consecutive gears.
-If gear 1 has a drivetrain ratio of 15 and gear 2 has a drivetrain ratio of 11 then the relative ratio is 15/11 = 1.36 approximately
+If gear 2 has a gear ratio of 2.375 and gear 3 has a gear ratio of 1.761 then the relative ratio is 2.375/1.761 = 1.35 approximately: third gear is 35% longer than second gear.

 ### General configuration: